 “I have tried to be a sweet, perfect missionary,” Lynn Diaz admits.
 “But that mask becomes far too heavy.”

-Lynn leads the HealthCare Ministries facet of AG World Missions’ CompassionLink Ministries.
-Her husband, Victor, is a beloved pastor and discipleship leader in San Salvador, El Salvador.
+Lynn and her husband, Victor, are beloved pastors and discipleship leaders in San Salvador, El Salvador.

 After more than 40 years of service on the mission field, the Diazes defy many “missionary” stereotypes.
 And though Lynn quickly dismisses the concept of perfection, she and Victor are remarkable examples of God’s unique ability to craft the most unlikely candidates into leaders providentially fit for their fields of service.